 American artist Sam Rolfes plays musical chairs, switching between the roles of an experimental electronic musician, 3-D animator, VR performer, graphic designer, director and also a writer.
-His animations are improvised, his collaborations unconventional, while his performances ever-more-complex thanks to his extra-experimental use of technology.
-Currently based in NYC, where he moved from Chicago a few years ago, is also a co-founder of -now-defunct- art and music collective Join The Studio and digital performance and image studio Team Rolfes, collaboratively with his brother Andy or his own, Sam works with VR, mixed reality, figurative animation and motion capture tools to create music videos, video games or live improvisational performances.
+His animations are improvised, his collaborations unconventional, while his performances are ever-more-complex thanks to his extra-experimental use of technology.
+He is also a co-founder of -the now-defunct- art and music collective Join The Studio and digital performance and image studio Team Rolfes; collaboratively with his brother Andy or his own, Rolfes works with VR, mixed reality, figurative animation and motion capture tools to create music videos, video games or live improvisational performances.

-It was his first music video for Amnesia Scanner, when Sam initially experimented with VR live performance.
+It was his first music video for Amnesia Scanner when Sam initially experimented with VR live performance.
 The video for the track AS Chingy is based on a live recording of an Amnesia Scanner performance.
 The visual body horror goes hand in hand with the distorted electronic music.
 Even though alien-looking, the human body is in Sam’s works the main part of the graphics.
-It is this visceral connection to the human figure that gives rise to the feelings of terror in the viewing subject.
-In Sam’s art practice the body is treated as a mark-maker, whose traces are scattered around through action with matter and simultaneously distributed digitally.
+It is this visceral connection to the human figure that gives rise to feelings of terror in the viewing subject.
+In Sam’s art practice, the body is treated as a mark-maker whose traces are scattered around through action with matter and simultaneously distributed digitally.

-Such VR live performance is not about the representation of human movements, but about the expansion of human physical presence into our real-time life in virtuality.
-Sam Rolfes has been tirelessly working on generating unexpected events through art and science crossovers, interdisciplinary partnerships and with technology as an extension of his collaborator’s and his own bodies, such as the Shadow Motion mock-up suits system.
-Working with cutting edge technology entails being related to the world’s biggest corporations, of whose hierarchical structures and profit-oriented strategies the artist is not uncritical of, however as they claim, they do not pick these tools due to their fancy innovativeness, but rather because of their relation to the body and potential for expression.
+Such VR live performance is not about the representation of human movements but about the expansion of human physical presence into our real-time life in virtuality.
+Sam Rolfes has been tirelessly working on generating unexpected events through art and science crossovers, interdisciplinary partnerships and technology as an extension of his collaborators and his own bodies, such as the Shadow Motion mock-up suits system.
+Working with cutting-edge technology entails being related to the world’s biggest corporations, of whose hierarchical structures and profit-oriented strategies the artist is not uncritical, however as they claim, they do not pick these tools due to their fancy innovativeness, but rather because of their relation to the body and potential for expression.

-You are a multimedia artist and experimental electronic musician; with a background in arts and painting?
-How and when the interest in mixed/altered reality come about?
+You are a multimedia artist and experimental electronic musician; with a background in arts and painting.
+How and when does the interest in mixed/altered reality come about?

 My early focus on mixed media painting/digital print experiments, turntablism, and improvisational experimental sound performance were often based, albeit naively, on representations of identity and portraiture in digitally mediated spaces, along with a measure of live experimentation which is a focus that has become the formal backbone of my more performative and narrative-based 3D practice today.